pgrange/resume/resume-en.md

 > aeron cluster, raft

-In charge of writing and implementing the security policy for the company, the trading platform and fund management.
+In charge of writing and implementing the security policy for the company, the trading platform and funds management.

 > hardware security, pentest, bug-bounty, training, risk assessment,
 > implementation of security reviews, support to respond to regulators